Our transcription service converts speech (either live or recorded) into a written or electronic text document.

 Transcription services are often provided for business, legal, or medical purposes.
 The most common type of transcription is from a spoken-language source into text such as a computer file suitable for printing as a document such as a report.

-The source files provided for transcription are a key driver for cost, turn-around time and quality.
-The audio length, quality and file-type are often not in control of the client and project manager therefore we work with a multitude of different conversion and editing tools to improve the audio quality.
+The source files provided for transcription are a key driver for cost, turn-around time, and quality.
+The audio length, quality, and file type are often not in control of the client and project manager therefore we work with a multitude of different conversion and editing tools to improve the audio quality.

-For the best transfer / encryption methods and audio conversion support, please contact us.
-To gain access to our ftp infrastructure or SSL web transport, please include your technical contact in the communication.
+For the best transfer/encryption methods and audio conversion support, please contact us.
+To gain access to our FTP infrastructure or SSL web transport, please include your technical contact in the communication.

 The content covered in the audio files can be anything from highly technical or legal discussions to social and private interactions.
-To ensure the fastest turn-around time and quality, we use different methods of pre-processing, transcription and quality control based on the content type.
-With our tight integration and partnership with embassies, legal firms and government agencies around the world, we also understand and consult in regards to certain particularities on transcription topics or processes.
+To ensure the fastest turn-around time and quality, we use different methods of pre-processing, restatement, and quality control based on the content type.
+With our tight integration and partnership with embassies, legal firms, and government agencies around the world, we also understand and consult in regards to certain particularities on transcription topics or processes.

-To understand the legal requirements of the source or output material, please provide us the context of your project.
+To understand the legal requirements of the source or output material, please provide us with the context of your project.
 If a Non-Disclosure Agreement is required, please provide us your agreement or we can utilize our standard Mutual-NDA template.

 Transcription texts will have special annotation for audio segments and descriptions.
 If you have any special annotation requirements, please specify.
-Please see details below.
+Please see the details below.